Nonie Darwish: Biography

 Nonie Darwish was born in 1948 in Cairo, Egypt.
 Her father, Colonel Mustafa Hafez, was paternally of Turkish ancestry.
 In the 1950s her Egyptian family moved to Gaza when her father was sent by president Gamal Abdel Nasser to serve as commander of the Egyptian Army Intelligence in Gaza, which was under Egyptian military rule.
 Hafez founded the fedayeen who launched raids across Israel's southern border, that between 1951 and 1956, killed many Israelis, the majority civilians.
-In July 1956 when Nonie was six years old, her father was killed by a mail bomb in an operation by the Israeli Defense Forces.
+In July 1956 when Nonie was six years old, her father was killed by a mail bomb in an operation by the Israel Defense Forces.
 The assassination was a response to fedayeen attacks, making Darwish's father a shahid.
 The assassination was planned by Yehoshafat Harkabi.
 During his speech announcing the nationalization of the Suez Canal, Nasser vowed that all of Egypt would take revenge for Hafez's death.
 Darwish claims that Nasser asked her and her siblings, "Which one of you will avenge your father's death by killing Jews?"

 Darwish is an ex-Muslim and has headed a fringe group called "Former Muslims United", backed by anti-Muslim activist Pamela Geller's American Freedom Defense Initiative.

 Darwish is a strong supporter of Israel, and has founded the group Arabs for Israel.
 She says, "Just because I am pro- Israel does not mean I am anti- Arab, its just that my culture is in desperate need for reformation which must come from within".